-A woman is an earth, just like her body is an earth also in all of its physical, emotional and spiritual landscapes.
+A woman is an earth, just like her body is an earth also in all of its physical, emotional and spiritual landscapes found within her.
 A woman is seas and oceans and lakes; she is rivers and remote icebergs; sometimes she is the much needed rainlife to freshen the lakes, and sometimes she is romantic snowflakes to remind us to cozy up at home near the hearths of flames with those we love – or play outside as a family in childlike wonder and belly laughters!
-Some bodies of water are sweet, other salty; some have strong currents and big waves; and some are still and tucked away deep into the forests.
+Some waters are sweet, other salty; some have strong currents and big waves; and some are still and tucked away deep into the forests.
 And like all cycles of land, of moon, and of body, there are ebbs and flows – there is a time for quietness, and there is a time for being outside.

 Like any earth, there are also diverse continents with cities and little towns, full of history, unique cultures and heritage – full of so much storytelling.
 There are also streets – some cemented, some cobblestones paved from many generations; and then there are other roads – off the path – where with courage of heart, we put on our red hiking shoes and go to explore them on our own.